roboticslab-fr/rplidar-turtlebot2/README.md

 ## Test the LiDAR

+Do the following to test if your RP-LiDAR is correctly installed on your TurtleBot

-On the turtlebot netbook
+### On the turtlebot netbook

 	roslaunch turtlebot_le2i rplidar_minimal.launch

-On the workstation
+### On the workstation

 	roslaunch turtlebot_le2i view_robot_rplidar.launch

 ## Test LiDAR + Kinect

+Do the following to test if your RP-LiDAR is correctly installed alongside your Kinect RGB-D sensor on your TurtleBot

-On the turtlebot netbook
+### On the turtlebot netbook

 	roslaunch turtlebot_le2i rplidar_minimal.launch
 	roslaunch turtlebot_le2i rplidar_3dsensor.launch

-On the workstation
+### On the workstation

 	roslaunch turtlebot_le2i view_robot_rplidar_kinect.launch